vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-networks/New-AriaNetworksvCenterDataSource.md

 ### -fqdn

-The fqdn of the vCenter Server to add as a data source.
+The fully qualified domain name of the vCenter Server to add as a data source.

 ```yaml
 Type: String